csiro-data-school/git-intro/_episodes/06-undoing.md

 >
 > How much do you trust Git...?
 >
-> Delete one of your files using any method you like.
+> Delete one (or more) of your committed files using any method you like.
 >
-> Can you get it back?
+> Can you get it/them back?
 >
 > > ## Solution to Challenge 2
 > >
-> > As long as a file was committed, you can get it back with `git checkout <file>`
+> > As long as a file was committed, you can get it back with `git checkout <file>`, but Git isn't magic - you won't have any changes that weren't committed.
 > {: .solution}
 {: .challenge}